ZenithalBlue/ARCTIC-FLOW/README.md

 fluxes = calculate_all_fluxes(ds, kwargs)
 ```

-The `fluxes` output is a xarray Dataset object with the same dimension as the provided netCDF.
+The `fluxes` output is an xarray Dataset object with the same dimension as the provided netCDF.
 **!The time dimension of the output will be 1 less then the input (this is due to the fact that the
 fluxes are computed from via derivatives)**